 The Adaptive Home, a.k.a. the Neural Network Home, explored the "learning user's habits" aspects of an AIE.
-It was aiming to predict occupancy of rooms, hot water usage and the likelihood that a zone is entered in the next few seconds, using trained feed-forward neural networks.
-The context information in the project was again mainly comprised of location, but additional state information from rooms like the status of lights or the temperature set by inhabitants was used.
-Although learning and prediction was done via feed-forward multi-layer perceptrons with the known limitations, it showed that prediction of user locations can help to save resources and support users by learning their behaviour and automating simple tasks.
+It aimed to predict the occupancy of rooms, hot water usage and the likelihood that a zone is entered in the next few seconds using trained feed-forward neural networks.
+The context information in the project was again mainly comprised of location, but additional state information from rooms like the status of lights or the temperature set by inhabitants were used.
+Although learning and prediction were done via feed-forward multi-layer perceptrons with the known limitations, it showed that the prediction of user locations can help to save resources and support users by learning their behaviour and automating simple tasks [7].

-The UT-Agent at Ajou University in Korea focuses on the use of intelligent agents for ubiquitous smart home environments.
-An intelligent agent model for AIEs is proposed in which the agents must learn the user preferences in order to assist them, which are represented by user profiles.
-The proposed UT-AGENT uses case-based reasoning to acquire knowledge about user actions that are worth recording, to determine their preferences and a Bayesian Network as an inference tool to model relationships between them.
+The UT-AGENT at Ajou University in Korea focuses on the use of intelligent agents for ubiquitous smart home environments.
+An intelligent agent model for AIEs is proposed in which the agents must learn the user preferences, which are represented by user profiles, in order to assist them.
+The proposed UT-AGENT uses case-based reasoning to acquire knowledge about user actions that are worth recording to determine their preferences and a Bayesian Network as an inference tool to model the relationships between them.
 The UT-AGENT maintains the status of every device present in the home and activates them according to user preference.
-It generates a sequence of the expected user's query and simultaneously activates the devices with preset preference settings [10].
+It generates a sequence of the expected user's query and simultaneously activates the devices with preset preference settings [17].

-The MavHome smart home project focuses on the creation of an environment that acts as an intelligent agent, perceiving the state of the home through sensors and acting upon the environment through device controllers [21].
+The MavHome smart home project focuses on the creation of an environment that acts as an intelligent agent, perceiving the state of the home through sensors and acting upon the environment through device controllers [27].
 The environment is represented using a Hierarchical Hidden Markov Model and a reinforcement learning algorithm is employed to predict the environmental preferences based on sensors within the environment.
 Desired actions are proposed for the control of lights within the environment primarily based on motion detection sensors and if the actions are within the bounds of acceptable safety and security policies, they are invoked within the environment.
-The agent aims to maximise the comfort and productivity of its inhabitants while minimising the energy consumption.
+The agent aims to maximize the comfort and productivity of its inhabitants while minimizing the energy consumption.

-In the University of Essex, the Incremental Synchronous Learning (ISL) approach was developed for embedded agents to realise Ambient Intelligence (AmI) in ubiquitous computing environments [7].
-In [6], the AOFIS system was developed to enhance the capabilities of the ISL agents by including mechanisms to extend the original agent based approach to use type-2 fuzzy systems [8].
-The type-2 agent generated type-2 FLCs in which type-2 membership functions (MFs), with fixed uncertainties directly modelled and handled the long term environmental uncertainties.
-Type-2 embedded agents facilitate short term online adaptation of the rules while being robust to long term environmental changes.
-The agent can incrementally adapt the type-2 FLC rules and MFs in a lifelong learning mode, accommodating for the accumulated long term uncertainties arising from seasonal changes in the environment and the associated changing user behaviour over extended periods of time [8].
+In the University of Essex, the Incremental Synchronous Learning (ISL) approach was developed for embedded agents to realize Ambient Intelligence (AmI) in ubiquitous computing environments [14].
+In [12], the AOFIS system was developed to enhance the capabilities of the ISL agents by including mechanisms to extend the original agent-based approach to use type-2 fuzzy systems [15].
+The type-2 agent generated type-2 Fuzzy Logic Controllers (FLCs) in which type-2 membership functions (MFs) with fixed uncertainties directly modelled and handled the long-term environmental uncertainties.
+Type-2 embedded agents facilitate short-term online adaptation of the rules while being robust to long-term environmental changes.
+The agent can incrementally adapt the type-2 fuzzy rules and MFs in a lifelong learning mode, accommodating for the accumulated long-term uncertainties arising from seasonal changes in the environment and the associated changing user behaviour over extended periods of time [15].

-Most of the above systems did not manage to allow the artefacts to adapt to the uncertainties associated with the changes in the artefacts characteristics, context as well as changes in the user(s) preferences regarding these artefacts in Ambient Intelligent Environments (AIEs).
-This will be the focus of our work.
+Most of the above systems did not manage to allow the artefacts to adapt to the uncertainties associated with the changes in the artefact characteristics, context as well as changes in the user(s) preferences regarding these artefacts in Ambient Intelligent Environments (AIEs).
+Hence, this has motivated us to focus on developing advanced adaptive modelling techniques to handle such uncertainties present in AIEs.

-4.3 ATRACO Approach to Artefact Adaptation in AIEs
+5.3 ATRACO Approach to Artefact Adaptation in AIEs